cloudavail/aws-missing-tools/aws-ha-release/README.md

-# AWS HA Release
+# AWS HA Release, bash

 ## Introduction:
-aws-ha-release allows the high-availability / no downtime replacement of all EC2 Instances in an Auto Scaling Group that is behind an Elastic Load Balancer.
+aws-ha-release.sh is a bash script that allows the high-availability / no downtime replacement of all EC2 Instances in an Auto Scaling Group that is behind an Elastic Load Balancer.
+AWS HA Release also exists as a Ruby script and is recommended if use is possible.
 #
 ## Potential Use:
 Some potential uses for aws-ha-release are listed below: